ArthurProjectCorrea/monorepo-starter/.github/ISSUE_TEMPLATE/security.md

 labels: ['security']
 ---

-## 🚨 Descrição da Vulnerabilidade
+## 🚨 Vulnerability Description

-Descreva detalhadamente a vulnerabilidade encontrada.

-Exemplo:
+Describe the vulnerability found in detail.

+Example:

-> Endpoint /api/user retorna dados sensíveis sem autenticação.
+> Endpoint /api/user returns sensitive data without authentication.

+---

-## 📦 Contexto
+## 📦 Context

-- Pacote/app afetado: <!-- ex: api, web, ui -->
+- Affected package/app: <!-- e.g.: api, web, ui -->
-- Ambiente: <!-- ex: produção, staging, local -->
+- Environment: <!-- e.g.: production, staging, local -->

+---

-## 📝 Evidências
+## 📝 Evidence

-Inclua prints, logs ou provas de conceito, se possível.

-> **Importante:** Não divulgue publicamente detalhes sensíveis.
-O mantenedor entrará em contato para mais informações.
+Include screenshots, logs, or proof of concept if possible.

+> **Important:** Do not publicly disclose sensitive details.
+The maintainer will contact you for more information.

+---

+## ✅ Checklist

+- [ ] Vulnerability is clearly described
+- [ ] Context and environment are provided
+- [ ] Evidence attached (if possible)

+---